cardstack/cardstack/packages/web-client/README.md

 ### Deploying

 This app is deployed using ember-cli-deploy.
+CI automatically deploys passing builds of the main branch to staging.

 ## Further Reading / Useful Links